Radio Limerick One: Pirate operation

-In controversial circumstances which would see court actions continuing into the next century, the station lost its license in 1998.
-However, it continued broadcasting through its UK legal licence on satellite; this was deflected by unknown community groups back on to the fm band.
-Its satellite license was removed in 1999 by the Radio Authority in the UK (who had issued it) due to intervention by the then IRTC in Ireland; it was now also broadcasting on the internet worldwide and this source was now deflected again providing a continuous FM broadcast until the Comreg clamp-downs on pirate broadcasting in the early 2000s, and had continued rebroadcasting after many raids.
+In controversial circumstances which would see court actions continuing into the next century, the station lost its licence in February 1996.
+However, it continued broadcasting through its UK legal licence on satellite; this was deflected by unknown community groups back on to the FM broadcast band.
+Its satellite licence was removed in 1999 by the Radio Authority in the UK (who had issued it) due to intervention by the then IRTC in Ireland; it was now also broadcasting on the internet worldwide and this source was now deflected again providing a continuous FM broadcast until the Comreg clamp-downs on pirate broadcasting in the early 2000s, and had continued rebroadcasting after many raids.

-During the pirate years Radio Limerick One continued to operate as it did when it was a licensed station.
+During the pirate years, Radio Limerick One continued to operate as it did when it was a licensed station.

-News bulletins were broadcast hourly by the newsroom staff such as Anne O' Grady, Trevor Anderson, Mary Beth Henschel and Aodhan Halligan with night time reports from UK commercial service IRN.
+News bulletins were broadcast hourly with night time reports from UK commercial service IRN.

 Local obituaries were also read several times a day by the on-air presenter.

-RLO also had a dedicated sports team headed up by the then GAA PRO John Ryan and including Keith Fitzpatrick and Dominic Fitzgerald.

-Local Gaelic Athletic Association matches were broadcast during season on Sundays using professional outside broadcast equipment where permitted.
+RLO also had a dedicated sports team and local Gaelic Athletic Association matches were broadcast during season on Sundays using professional outside broadcast equipment where permitted.

 The station had a full schedule of programming from 7am-1am.

-In the Morning, the breakfast show featured a mix of classic hits, news, weather and travel reports and some chat with presenters such as John Moloney, Frank Carberry, Sean Griffin and Eric Clarke.

-This was followed in the afternoon with a lean towards Oldies/M.O.R/Country music often presented by Ger Bradshaw, formerly of Limerick 95fm, Darren Moloney and Fergus Hannan.

-Drive-time and evenings featured a 60s/70s/80s music mix over the years including Francis Jones, Fintan Moloney, Ray Fennelly and many others like Enda Caldwell with RLX a Top 40 / Alternative version of RLO and Eric Murphy with Lovesongs.

-The night time hours of RLO typically featured chat shows.

-The "Late and Live" show was a phone in program made popular by Gerry Hannan.

-Uniquely the show had little or no telephone screening process thus meaning most anyone could get on the air.

-This led to some controversial incidents over the years and the show was infamous for its "anything goes" approach.
+In the morning, the breakfast show featured a mix of classic hits, news, weather and travel reports and chat.
+This was followed in the afternoon with a lean towards Oldies/M.O.R/Country music.
+Drive-time and evenings featured a 60s/70s/80s music mix over the years.
+The night time hours of RLO typically featured chat shows, including a "Late and Live" phone in program which features had little or no telephone screening process - meaning almost anyone could get on the air.
+This led to some controversial incidents over the years and the show was known for its "anything goes" approach.

 During overnight hours non-stop classic hits were played and in the latter years the "Late and Live" program would be repeated throughout the night.